Birthdays Cake is important. Period. And friends, this allergen free vegan birthday cake is not only amazing, it’s a NECESSITY.

 - For a stunning finish, make this vegan buttercream frosting or this dairy-free coconut frosting.

-Check out more allergen free birthday cake recipes:
+Check out more vegan birthday cake recipes:

 - Amazing Allergy Free Cupcakes for Your Next Birthday Party

 - No One Will Know These Coconut Cupcakes are 100% Vegan

 - How to Impress Muggles With Amazing Harry Potter Vegan Cupcakes